 Arduino Zero is a simple and powerful 32-bit extension of the platform established by the UNO.
 This board aims to provide a platform for innovative projects in smart IoT devices, wearable technology, high-tech automation, crazy robotics, and much more.

 The board is powered by Atmel’s SAMD21 MCU, which features a 32-bit ARM Cortex® M0+ core.
 One of its most important features is Atmel’s Embedded Debugger (EDBG), which provides a full debug interface without the need for additional hardware, significantly increasing the ease-of-use for software debugging.
 EDBG also supports a virtual COM port that can be used for device and bootloader programming.

-The Zero comes with a built-in debugger, which can be used directly with the Arduino IDE 2.0 version to debug programs.
+The Zero comes with a built-in debugger, which can be used with the Arduino IDE 2.0 version.

 The Arduino Zero features a barrel plug connector, that works great with a standard 9V battery.

 This board can be optimized to reduce power consumption via the Arduino Low Power library.

 Learn how to use Arduino Zero advanced features, such as EDBG functionality and using the Atmel Studio to program the bootloader.

 This tutorial aims to show the low power characteristics of the Arduino Zero.

 Learn how to set up the Arduino Zero built-in debugger interface, which can be used directly with the IDE 2.0, without any extra hardware.